Speakers Summit: India knocked out in Maldives

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: India was knocked out at the Speakers Summit in Maldives on Sunday as the host rejected its objection over raising of the Kashmir issue by Pakistan.
+ISLAMABAD: India was knocked out at Speakers Summit in Maldives on Sunday as the hosts rejected its objection to raising of Kashmir issue by Pakistan.

+A major argument broke out between Pakistan and Indian delegates inside the Maldives Parliament after Pakistani delegates raised Kashmir issue at the forum.
+As Indian delegation raised objections, Speaker of Maldivian Parliament Mohamed Nasheed was seen trying to control the situation.

 “This forum and summit is meant to discuss SDGs,” he insisted.